 Example: Rock Mold holds 4 fluid ounces of water.
 4 fluid ounces divided by 2 = 2 fluid ounces.
 2 fluid ounces times 2.5 = 5 fluid ounces.
 Add 5 fluid ounces of Plaster to 2 fluid ounces of water.
 Prepare Plaster per instructions on carton.

 Some natural shading should occur when painting your Lightweight Hydrocal surface with Liquid Pigments.
 However, if the surface is not absorbing pigment and remains white, those areas probably have been contaminated with glue or another substance.
-An acrylic paint can be used instead without the need of priming the surface.
-Keep in mind that using paint will not create as realistic of a look as the pigments.

 When stored properly, plaster products have a very long (years) shelf life as long as they are stored in a way that keeps moisture away from the product.
 Put any of our plasters (Hydrocal, Shaper Sheet Plaster, Carving Plaster, Super Strength Plaster, or Mold-A-Scene) in a sealed plastic bag.
 Place the sealed bag in a tightly sealed, non-breakable container.
 This double seal will prevent moisture from interacting with the plaster.